StormPacer/nootils/README.md

 ## Installation

-Make to already have ReMapper installed in your map folder, if you need help on that, [click here!]()
+Make to already have ReMapper installed in your map folder.

 In your map project folder, run the following in the terminal: